FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2018-03-20-non-antibiotics-and-human-gut.md

 While the results are notable in and of themselves, the widespread implications are even more so.
 The researchers comment on the pharmaceutical industry as a whole:

-> Moreover, one could speculate that pharmaceuticals, used regularly in our times, may be contributing to a decrease in microbiome diversity in modern Western societies.[^1]
+> Moreover, one could speculate that pharmaceuticals, used regularly in our times, may be contributing to a decrease in microbiome diversity in modern Western societies.<sup id="a8">[1](#f1)</sup>

 And to the possibility that bacterial inhibition from antipsychotics may not be a bug, but a feature:

->  This raises the possibility that direct bacterial inhibition may not only manifest as side effect of antipsychotics, but also be part of their mechanism of action.[^1]
+>  This raises the possibility that direct bacterial inhibition may not only manifest as side effect of antipsychotics, but also be part of their mechanism of action.<sup id="a9">[1](#f1)</sup>

 Even more alarming is the implication that the development of antibiotic resistant superbugs may not be entirely due to antibiotics themselves.

-> All of these results point to an overlap between resistance mechanisms against antibiotics and against human-targeted drugs, implying a hitherto unnoticed risk of acquiring antibiotic resistance by consuming non-antibiotic drugs.[^1]
+> All of these results point to an overlap between resistance mechanisms against antibiotics and against human-targeted drugs, implying a hitherto unnoticed risk of acquiring antibiotic resistance by consuming non-antibiotic drugs.<sup id="a10">[1](#f1)</sup>

 It's not all bad, however. *C. diff* is a common hospital acquired infection and it notoriously difficult to get rid of.
 Perhaps this research might open up new ways to combat some antibiotic resistant infections by combining the typical antibiotic course with one of the promising, non-antibiotic drugs found in this study.